parsa-salimi/DualityOfFunction/docs/statistics.md

  variables, you can use `(vars f)` as an argument.

 This procedure is built on top of `FK-treelist-guided`, which takes an extra argument: a list of variables.
 The algorithm then decomposes on these variables first, ignoring the pivot rules.

+---
+## Top level functions for visualization and aggregate statistics